- What is Dividend Yield Mutual Fund?

 - Categories of Monthly Dividend Paying Mutual Fund

-- Limitations of investing in a dividend fund
+- Limitations of Investing in a Dividend Yielding Mutual Funds

 - Frequently Asked Questions